 PiperWai’s mission is straightforward – develop a growing brand of all natural skincare that supports a healthy lifestyle, starting with an effective, all-natural cream deodorant.
 When Sarah Ribner and her co-founder Jess Edelstein launched PiperWai a year ago, there was a diverse selection of natural skincare products on the market, but deodorant options were few and far between.
 “I’ve always been into alternative personal care products,” Ribner recounts, “but deodorant was the one thing I couldn’t find.”
-Ribner’s co-founder had the same problem, and had been working on perfecting her own formula for eight years.
+Ribner’s co-founder had the same problem, and had been working on perfecting her own formula.
 The breakthrough came from an unlikely ingredient – charcoal, which, as Ribner explains, makes the perfect base ingredient for deodorant.
 “It is both effective and good for sensitive skin,” plus, she says, “it can absorb up to 1,000 times its own weight in moisture, it balances out the pH environment under your arms, and it’s less irritating than many other natural deodorants that use baking soda.”

 PUTTING IN THE SWEAT EQUITY